 The following information is needed to consider the request:

-- The billing office and Billed Office Address Code (BOAC).
-(If there is no BOAC, the servicing FMC can assign one.)
+- The billing office and Billed Office Address Code (BOAC); (Note: If there is no BOAC, the servicing FMC can assign one)

 - Vehicle quantities, types, locations, and date required.

 GSA Fleet vehicles are in high demand and some additional requests must go unfilled.
 The more lead-time provided before needing a vehicle, the better the likelihood that one can be located or purchased.
-First priority is given to fully participating customers -- that is, agencies dependent on GSA Fleet for all their vehicle needs.
-Even fully participating agencies may have to be placed on a waiting list; however, their request may be referred elsewhere if no vehicles are available, funding for the fiscal year is exhausted, or vehicle manufacturers have ceased production for the model year.
+First priority is given to fully participating customers, that is, agencies dependent on GSA Fleet for all their vehicle needs.
+Even fully participating agencies may have to be placed on a waiting list.
+Requests may be referred elsewhere if no vehicles are available, funding for the fiscal year is exhausted, or vehicle manufacturers have ceased production for the model year.

 GSA Vehicle Replacement Standards -- Each GSA vehicle is measured against this set of minimum standards to determine eligibility for replacement.
 However, the ultimate decision to replace or retain any given vehicle lies with the customer's local Fleet Service Representative (FSR).
-The FSR's decision is based on a variety of factors that include the vehicle's age, mileage, condition, and repair history.
+The FSR's decision is based on a variety of factors that include:

 Unless the Fleet Center is informed otherwise, the eligible vehicle will be replaced with one of the same type.
 The customer's local FSR should be notified as soon as possible of any changes in requirements.
 If requesting an upgrade to a more expensive vehicle (for example, from a compact sedan to a sport-utility), a written justification must be submitted to certify that the upgraded vehicle is mission essential.
 In this way, GSA is able to keep rates low and stretch purchasing dollars to the fullest extent.